Anfid/dotfiles/README.md

 TODO.
 Xresources

 ## To do:
+* Add cursor installation to init script
+* Write a manual to install cursor for other distros
-* Add .scripts to PATH.
-Put kitty launch script to .scripts
+* Add .scripts to PATH
 * mps-youtube.
 Read details on configuration
 * Store preferences in file, so desired behavior can be changed whenever desired
 * Create proper script to start everything (conky, polybar, etc...)